Piano, 2014 Young Artist Award Winner,

 2018 Young Artist Award Jurist

-Yue Chu began studying piano at an early age in Beijing, China.
-He won his first performance competition at age eight, and at the age of ten was among the youngest conductors chosen to lead the youth orchestra and choir in his hometown of Tianjin.
+Yue Chu was born in Tianjin, China and began studying piano at the age of five.
+He won his first performance competition at the age of eight, and at ten, conducted the youth orchestra and choir in the closing ceremony of the 43rd World Table Tennis Championships.

-His previous teachers include Yun-Xian Chen, Jin Zhang, and Yuan Wu in China, and Hung-Kuan Chen and Tema Blackstone in Canada.
-He received his Bachelor and Master of Music degrees under the guidance of Russell Sherman and Wha-Kyung Byun at the New England Conservatory, where he was not only one of the full scholarship students, but also the first undergraduate student to receive the Presidential Scholarship in two consecutive school years and later to become the first recipient of the Burnes Family Award.
+In China, Mr. Chu studied with Yun-Xian Chen, Jin Zhang, and Yuan Wu.
+He came to Calgary, Canada at the age of 15 to study with Hung-Kuan Chen and Tema Blackstone.
+He received his Bachelor and Master of Music degrees under the guidance of Russell Sherman and Wha-Kyung Byun at the New England Conservatory, where he was the first undergraduate to receive the Presidential Scholarship in two consecutive years and was the first recipient of the Burnes Family Award.

-Mr. Chu has performed as a soloist with the Calgary Philharmonic Orchestra, New England Conservatory Orchestra, the Cape Cod Symphony Orchestra, and the Tianjin Symphony Orchestra.
-He has appeared in many competitions and music festivals, including the Bösendorfer USASU International Piano Competition, the Van Cliburn International Piano Competition, the Honens International Piano Competition, the Heida Hermans Piano Competition, Kiwanis Music Festival, Morningside Music Bridge, Foundation for Chinese Performing Arts’ Music Festival at Walnut Hill, Perlman Music Program, and Ravinia Festival.
+Mr. Chu has performed as a soloist with the Calgary Philharmonic Orchestra, New England Conservatory Orchestra, the Cape Cod Symphony Orchestra, the Tianjin Symphony Orchestra and many others.
+He has appeared in numerous competitions and music festivals, including the Bösendorfer USASU International Piano Competition, the Van Cliburn International Piano Competition, the Honens International Piano Competition, the Heida Hermans Piano Competition, the Kiwanis Music Festival, the Morningside Music Bridge, the Foundation for Chinese Performing Arts’ Music Festival at Walnut Hill, the Perlman Music Program, and the Ravinia Festival.